Matt Barrass (footballer, born 1980): Career

 After beginning as an apprentice at Manchester United, Barrass moved to the United States to play for the San Diego Nomads.
 He returned to England to sign with Bury in 1996, making his professional debut in 1997 in the League Cup.
 Barrass made his league debut in 1999, and made a total of 84 league appearances for the side.
-Barrass' time at Bury was plagued by injuries, especially to his knee.
+Barrass's time at Bury was plagued by injuries, especially to his knee.

-Barrass left the club in 2005, signing for Radcliffe Borough; at the time, he was Bury's longest-serving player.
+Barrass left the club in 2005, signing for Radcliffe Borough.
+At the time, he was Bury's longest-serving player.

 After ending his playing days, he graduated from the University of Salford in 2009 with a degree in physiotherapy.
 He took up a new post as youth team physiotherapist at Preston North End.
 In July 2012, he became the physiotherapist for Bradford City.

 After four years at Valley Parade, he left Bradford to become the head physiotherapist at Bolton Wanderers on 1 July 2016.